Iran airs video with 2 French citizens it claims were spying

 Iran, which long has used detained Westerners as bargaining chips in negotiations, previously has offered no public evidence to support the spying accusations.

-French Foreign Minister Catherine Colonna said the “supposed confessions extracted under duress” of the detained French nationals in the video was “outrageous”.
+The French Foreign Ministry said the “supposed confessions extracted under duress” of the detained French nationals in the video was “outrageous”.

 “This masquerade reveals the contempt for human dignity that characterizes the Iranian authorities,” the ministry said in a statement.